Cranford Publictions

 MP3s found at cranfordpub.com

-If you go to our recordings section the pages for individual recordings will lead to samples of music notation and /or sound clips.
+If you go to our recordings section, the links to individual recordings will lead to samples of music notation and /or sound clips.
 Our sound clips are almost all partial tracks (including a minimum of once through a featured melody).
 Tune titles, composer and performer information etc. are all included with each clip.

-Regardless of connection speed, anyone who wants play a melody repeatedly will find it advantageous to download and save the desired MP3.
-This guarantees easy future access.
+Regardless of connection speed, anyone who wants play a melody repeatedly will find it advantageous to download the desired MP3.
 Save all the tunes you want o learn in one place, and then listen and learn at your own pace.
-NOTE - no sound files contained in this web site to be copied and retransmitted unless permission is refceived both from Cranford Publications and from the artist / label/copyright holder.
+NOTE - no sound files contained in this web site are to be copied and retransmitted unless permission is received both from Cranford Publications and from the artist / label/copyright holder.

 Configuring your Browser